 Once they start the implementation process, however, sometimes folks discover that the tool they bought doesn’t solve the problem the way they thought it would, if at all.
 It’s as if you went shopping for an apple but when you got home from the grocery store, your bag was full of oranges.

 To prevent this from happening, it is important to really dive into the vendor’s contract, their website, the sales order form, and really understand — line by line — what you are buying.
 You can even call the implementation partner and have them explain it to you, and if they don’t understand certain aspects, then you really have a problem.
 It’s critical to understand every aspect of the software application and make sure your implementation partners understand every detail, to avoid a botched implementation.

-- You don’t have the appropriate implementation resources
+2. Get the appropriate implementation resources

 Sometimes the implementation resources are too bogged down by other projects, and do not have enough time to devote to your project and to deliver it in a timely matter.
 One of the advantages that our team at ERP Advisors Group brings is that we can be “on scene” and look out for your best interests.
 We gain access to timesheets to see how many hours per week a resource is billing to the project to make sure they are devoting adequate time to ensure on-time delivery.
 We are also able to monitor if they are billing too much and not doing the work.
 Basically, we watchdog the whole process to ensure the implementation partners are doing the work they promised and in a timely manner

 We’ve seen a LOT of implementations where the resources hired are just too busy to dedicate time to your project.
 Months go by, costs continue to build, and expectations are not met.
 Ask for a time sheet from your implementation resources and track their time to ensure that your implementation does not get botched.

 3. Make sure internal resources aren’t too busy (and know what they’re doing)